4. Tokyo DisneySea

 It turns out that the arrangement is a win-win for Disney, OLC, and for Disney Parks fans.
 Though Tokyo Disneyland was designed as a “best of” amalgamation of late-’70s Magic Kingdom and Disneyland fused together, it has since been the recipient of OLC’s big budget spending, which brings Blue Sky versions of stateside rides and innovative new technologies to the park (see, Pooh’s Hunny Hunt and Monsters Inc. Ride & Go Seek).

-In exchange, the Japanese culture has warmly embraced the park and the Disney brand, and the country’s culture – one of welcome, “community,” and fairness – makes the Tokyo Disney Resort parks among the most pleasant in the world to visit.
+In exchange, the Japanese culture has warmly embraced the park and the Disney brand, and the country’s culture – one of welcome, “us > me,” and high-trust behavior – makes the Tokyo Disney Resort’s parks among the most pleasant in the world to visit.

 In 2017, the park sacrificed a whole section of its largely-untouched 1983 Tomorrowland.
 After emotional goodbyes to the Star Jets and Grand Circuit Raceway, the area went behind construction walls.
 It finally emerged in September 2020, split between a New Fantasyland (based on Beauty and the Beast, with a musical, trackless dark ride as its anchor) and a Big Hero 6 family flat ride.
 Though technically it means the ride count was only restored to its 2017 level, the 2020 additions nonetheless returned Tokyo Disneyland to second place.